RancidDax/namazu.tools/ucob.md

 Pay attention to the position of Nael and spread out in the safe spaces that are not being dived.
 When the dive goes off, move inwards to avoid a {% glossary Twister %}.
 Players will drop megaflare puddles as they move in, do not rush in otherwise you might place these too close to the middle.

 8 towers will now spawn in positions around the room, each player will need to position to be knocked back into one of the towers.
+LP1 will count towers Counter-Clockwise from Nael and LP2 will count Clockwise.
 Find your tower using the following priority system:

 ```
                   <NAEL>